 It's all in the broth!

-This soup is a great "kitchen sink" type of soup.
-Anything in the tuber, root vegetable family goes.
-I added yuca (cassava), sweet potatoes (two kinds, white/golden and regular), yams and yellow plantains to my soup.
 Cooking the cassava until it is soft and almost melts away adds such a rich and comforting depth of flavor to the soup that it reminded me of that Sancocho I got in New York.
 You can also do this with white potatoes.
 Sometimes I add whole white potatoes to thicken my chicken soups.
-Cook them until tender, remove from the soup, crush and add back into the soup as a thickener for the broth.
+Cook them until tender, remove them from the soup, crush them, and add them back into the soup as a thickener for the broth.
 It really gives the broth a heartiness that sometimes chicken soup is lacking.

 Sancocho {Whole30, Instant Pot, Paleo}